nixworks/public/news/2009/12/31/README.md

 ##### Senegal
 ### [ Senegalese President Abdoulaye Wade issues an apology to "humiliated" Christians for comparing an "idolatrous" statue to Jesus Christ. ](/news/2009/12/31/senegalese-president-abdoulaye-wade-issues-an-apology-to-humiliated-christians-for-comparing-an-idolatrous-statue-to-jesus-christ.md)
-_Context: President, Senegal, Abdoulaye Wade, Jesus_
+_Context: Senegal, Abdoulaye Wade, President, Jesus_

 ##### France
 ### [ Two French journalists and their translator are kidnapped in Kapisa Province, Afghanistan. ](/news/2009/12/31/two-french-journalists-and-their-translator-are-kidnapped-in-kapisa-province-afghanistan.md)
-_Context: Afghan, France, Kapisa Province_
+_Context: France, Afghan, Kapisa Province_

 ##### Althing
 ### [ The Althing (Icelandic parliament) approves the payment of EUR3.8 billion to the United Kingdom and the Netherlands as deposit insurance for the collapsed Icesave savings scheme. ](/news/2009/12/31/the-althing-icelandic-parliament-approves-the-payment-of-a-3-8-billion-to-the-united-kingdom-and-the-netherlands-as-deposit-insurance-fo.md)
-_Context: Netherlands, United Kingdom, deposit insurance, Iceland, Althing, Icesave_
+_Context: Netherlands, Althing, Iceland, deposit insurance, United Kingdom, Icesave_

 ##### Government of Serbia
 ### [ The Government of Serbia decides to sue Croatia for genocide before the International Court of Justice. ](/news/2009/12/31/the-government-of-serbia-decides-to-sue-croatia-for-genocide-before-the-international-court-of-justice.md)
-_Context: Government of Serbia, Croatia, International Court of Justice, genocide_
+_Context: International Court of Justice, Croatia, genocide, Government of Serbia_

 ##### University of Cambridge
 ### [ The University of Cambridge successfully acquires a collection of Siegfried Sassoon's personal papers for GBP1.25 million, following a six-month fundraising campaign. ](/news/2009/12/31/the-university-of-cambridge-successfully-acquires-a-collection-of-siegfried-sassoon-s-personal-papers-for-agbp1-25-million-following-a-six.md)